 6. Over twenty-five thousand babies are born in King County each year.
 County residents under twenty-five years old comprise thirty percent of the population.
 Fifty-three percent of the people under eighteen years old in King County are Black, Indigenous and People of Color.

 7. Research shows that there are significant disparities in the health and well-being of King County residents.
 The percentage of children five and under living in poverty is as low as five percent in some regions of the county and as high as fifteen percent in other regions.
 Infant mortality is four times higher for American Indian/Alaskan Natives compared to whites and more than two times higher for African Americans.
 Thirty-eight percent of toddler and preschoolers are not flourishing and resilient in King County, and that number rises to seventy-one percent for elementary-aged children.
 Among youth, thirty-three percent report depressive feelings and twenty-four percent report using alcohol or other illicit drugs.
 Twenty-six percent of youth say they do not have an adult they can talk to and thirty-three percent do not feel strong connection to their family.
-Two thousand students, disproportionally low income and black, indigenous and people of color, drop out of school each year in King County while research shows that by 2024, almost ninety percent of living wage jobs in the county will require some sort of post-secondary education.
+Two thousand students, disproportionally low income and Black, Indigenous and People of Color, drop out of school each year in King County while research shows that by 2024, almost ninety percent of living wage jobs in the county will require some sort of post-secondary education.

 8. Child care is unaffordable for many families in King County, and child care for our youngest residents now costs more than in-state, public college tuition.
 King County's child care workforce is disproportionately made up of women and Black, Indigenous and People of Color, as well as immigrants and refugees.
 Wages remain low, with providers earning near-poverty-level salaries.